11ppm/Plugin_HTTPAttempts/README.md

 Plugin_HTTPAttempts.sh has the following features.

 1. Check the current version of `Node.js`.
 If it is different from the default of `PluginNode`, which is `v15.14.0`, change the version to `v15.14.0` using nvm.
 2. Edit the `schema.go` file in the script.
-The item to be edited is to change the value of `DefaultMaxHTTPAttempts` to `2`.
+The item to be edited is to change the value of `DefaultMaxHTTPAttempts` from `5` to `2`.
 3. Stop the main process using `pm2` and load the `profile`.
 4. Install the `Plugin` using `make install`.

 ## Requirements
 Before using this script, you need to meet the following requirements.
 * You can switch the version of `Node.js` using `nvm`.
-* `pm2` is installed and the necessary scripts for managing `PluginNode` can be executed.
+* `PM2` is installed and the necessary scripts for managing PluginNode can be executed.
 * Make sure that the path to the `schema.go` file used in the script is correct.
 By default, the path is `~/plugin-deployment/Plugin/core/store/orm/schema.go`.

 ## Notes
 * It is recommended to create a backup before using this script.
 * The name of the main process must be `2_nodeStartPM2` or `[sS]tart[nN]ode`.
 If these process names are not found, the script will exit with an error.
-* If you run the script with only `./Plugin_HTTPAttempts.sh`, the version of `Node.js` will only be valid within the shell script process and changes will be discarded when the shell script is exited.
-By running `source ./Plugin_HTTPAttempts.sh`, the version of `Node.js` will be the default of `PluginNode`, which is `v15.14.0`.
+* If you run the script with only `./Plugin_HTTPAttempts.sh`, the version of Node.js will only be valid within the shell script process and changes will be discarded when the shell script is exited.
+By running `source ./Plugin_HTTPAttempts.sh`, the version of Node.js will be the default of PluginNode, which is `v15.14.0`.

 ## Execution command
 You can run this script using the following command: